 The Delmonico Room at the Hotel Fauchère, named as an homage to Louis Fauchère´s mentors, continues a creative culinary tradition today.
 A portrait of Louis Fauchère hangs prominently in the Delmonico Room, overseeing every dish served.
 A collection of menus from great restaurants in Europe from the 1920s is on display in the Delmonico Room.
 The menus were collected by Augustus Kiel, the “Marble King” on several grand tours.

 Dinner seatings from 6:00 p.m.
-Thursday through Saturday; from 5:00 p.m. on Sunday evenings.
+Friday and Saturday; from 5:00 p.m. on Sunday evenings.
 View our dinner menu.
 Reservations recommended.

 Breakfast is served Monday through Saturday from 8:00 a.m. to 11:00 a.m.
 View a sample breakfast menu.

 Sunday Brunch is served in The Delmonico Room and, weather permitting, on The Porch from 9:00 a.m. to 2:30 p.m.
 View menu.